Start date: September 2024

 Duration: 16 months full-time, 28 months part-time

-The UCL MBA with Peking University brings two world-leading universities together in Beijing, the heart of one of the largest and most dynamic economies in the world, and the place where the MBA programme will be offered.
+The UCL MBA with Peking University, offered in Beijing, China and awarding a UCL qualification, brings two world-leading universities together at the heart of one of the largest and most dynamic economies in the world.

 The UCL MBA with Peking University combines the unique research and teaching strengths of the UCL School of Management and the Peking University National School of Development.

-The National School of Development at Peking University hosts some of China’s foremost academics, responsible for advising the Chinese Government on development policies that have driven decades of strong and consistent economic growth.
-The experienced National School of Development academics will give you a high-level perspective of managing companies in shifting national and international government policy contexts.
+The Peking University National School of Development’s centre for business and management education, the Beijing International MBA (BiMBA) Business School, hosts some of China’s leading academics, responsible for advising the Chinese Government on development policies that have driven decades of strong economic growth.
+The Peking University academics will give you a high-level perspective of managing and leading companies in changing Chinese and international policy and economic contexts.

 The UCL MBA with Peking University provides a broad, analytical, and integrated study of business and management, and develops the key skills necessary to make decisions, manage, and lead people and organisations in a changing world.
 Students will acquire knowledge and understanding of organisations, how they are managed, and the external context in which they operate.

-The combination of teaching from the UCL School of Management and the Peking University National School of Development will focus on understanding, responding to, and shaping the dynamic and changing nature of business with respect to innovation and technology and consideration of the future of organisations within the Chinese and global business environments.
+The combination of teaching from the UCL School of Management and from the BiMBA Business School at the Peking University National School of Development will focus on understanding, responding to, and shaping the dynamic and changing nature of business with respect to innovation and technology and within the Chinese and global business environments.

 The programme includes core modules in accounting and finance, strategy, and organisational behaviour and leadership.
-Other core modules, which include decision-making and analytics, marketing, and operations, explore how technology, data, and analytics are transforming these key areas of business.
-Additionally, a core module in economics and business in China will give key insights into Chinese Government policies, and how these polices present unique challenges and opportunities in managing and leading companies in China.
+Other core modules, which include decision making and analytics, marketing, and operations, explore how technology, data, and analytics are transforming these key areas of business.
+Additionally, a core module in economics and business in China will give key insights into Chinese Government policies and how these policies present unique challenges and opportunities in managing and leading companies in China.

-There are also a range of elective modules in entrepreneurship, finance, and contemporary issues in Chinese business.
-One elective module on entrepreneurship will be offered in London, which will allow students to be taught first-hand by entrepreneurs from the UCL community who have helped to make London a global centre for innovation and creativity.
+There are also a range of optional and elective modules in entrepreneurship, finance, and contemporary issues in Chinese business.
+One optional module on entrepreneurship will be offered in London, which will allow students to be taught first-hand by entrepreneurs from the UCL community who have helped to make London a global centre for innovation and creativity.

 Business Research Project

-Students also undertake a business research project which, subject to availability, could include developing a consultancy project with a company.
+Students also undertake a Business Research Project (MSIN0172) which, subject to availability, could include developing a consultancy project with a company.
 Alternatively, students can choose to write a business plan for a new or existing business, or choose to write a dissertation based on a piece of management or business-related research.
 Students are offered training and guidance on consultancy services, business planning, and business research.